slate-math/slate-math/README.md

 # slate-math
-A repository for the slate-math equation editor library.
+A plugin for SlateJS to render math equations.